Clonroche: Amenities

-Clonroche village has two local stores, Greenes and Larkin's, along with Judes and Doyles pubs.
-There is also a petrol station, a chemist, a chipper and a hair salon.
-The local creamery provides services and products for the large agricultural community.
+Clonroche village has two local stores and two pubs.
+Other retail outlets include a petrol station and a chemist.
+The local creamery provides services and products for the surrounding agricultural community.
 Local produce includes potatoes, strawberries, cereals, dairy products and pumpkins.
 Clonroche hosts an annual steam rally.

 The local Gaelic Athletic Association club is Cloughbawn GAA Club.
-The club's hurling team competes at senior level, and reached the Wexford County Final in 2002 and 2015.
+The club's hurling team competes at senior level, and reached the Wexford Senior Hurling Championship final in 2002 and 2016.